vectorgrp/sil-kit/docs/usage/replay.rst

-The :ref:`table<table-mdfchannel>` contains the MDF channel identifiers of the MDF specification (v4.1, Chapter 5.4.3) that are supported by the VIB configuration.
+The :ref:`table<table-mdfchannel>` contains the MDF channel identifiers of the MDF specification (v4.1, Chapter 5.4.3) that are supported by the SILKIT configuration.
-When using foreign, non-VIB MDF4 trace files for replaying, it is the user's responsibility to provide an MDF channel identification that results in a unique MDF4 channel.
+When using foreign, non-SILKIT MDF4 trace files for replaying, it is the user's responsibility to provide an MDF channel identification that results in a unique MDF4 channel.

 .. admonition:: Warning

    If the specified MDF channel cannot be found or multiple channels matching the ID are found, an exception is thrown.

-Please note, that channels suitable for replaying with VIB  must adhere to the ``ASAM MDF BusLogging Specification``.
+Please note, that channels suitable for replaying with SILKIT  must adhere to the ``ASAM MDF BusLogging Specification``.
-The mandatory component channels are required for deserializing MDF4 records into VIB data structures.
+The mandatory component channels are required for deserializing MDF4 records into SILKIT data structures.

 Usage example: Replaying CANoe MDF4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^